 For a full explanation of DKIM, we recommend the Wikipedia article.

 How to configure DKIM with Helpmonks

 If you have your own SMTP server, you don’t need to follow this guide as you are already delivering over your own domain!

 Adding the DKIM CNAME records is easy.
 Please go to your respective DNS panel and add a CNAME-record that looks like this:

-Once saved, you can check if the DKIM records are valid but using the DNS check tool within Helpmonks.
+Once saved, you can check if the DKIM records are, you may use the MXtoolbox for this.
 Please keep in mind that DNS changes can take up to 48h to propagate.

 Still need help?Contact us